Demonstrations Are All You Need: Advancing Offensive Content Paraphrasing using In-Context Learning: Method

 \subsection{Selection and Ordering of Demonstrations}

 Here we describe our approach to select and order the demonstrations.
-We first compute normalized vector embeddings for each training sample $x_i$ and query $x_q$, denoted as $e_i$ and $e_q$ respectively.
-Next, the cosine similarity scores between $e_q$ and each $e_i$ are used to select $n$ demonstrations.
-We explored following two variations for selecting the demonstrations -- (1) \emph{Least Similar}: Select $n$ demos with the lowest cosine similarity scores; (2) \emph{Most Similar:} Select $n$ demos with the highest cosine similarity scores.
+We first compute normalized vector embeddings for each training sample $x_i$ and the query $x_q$, denoted as $e_i$ and $e_q$ respectively.
+Next, the cosine similarity score between $e_q$ and each $e_i$ is used to select $n$ demonstrations.
+We explored the following two variations for selecting the demonstrations -- (1) \emph{Least Similar}, (2) \emph{Most Similar}, \emph{i.e.}, select $n$ demos with the lowest and highest cosine similarity scores, respectively.
 These are compared to randomly selecting $n$ demos, that are arranged in no particular order.
 We further investigated if arranging the $n$ selected demos in either ascending or descending order based on their measured cosine similarity, had any impact on the overall performance.
 Using BLEU and toxicity, Figure \ref{fig_zero-random-curated} compares \emph{Random} selection to the \emph{Most Similar (Descending order)} approach, with the latter being better on both fronts.
-Our findings are described in detail in Section \ref{subsection-order}.
+Our findings for other selection and ordering approaches are described in detail in Section \ref{subsection-order}.